-In broad terms, the value of the fishery is uncertain.
+In broad terms, the value of the combined fisheries is uncertain.
 In respect to bait collecting a report from Portsmouth University and Cefas (Watson et al., 2016) estimated that 1,600 tonnes of rag worm (Nereis virens) per annum, worth £52.31 million, are gathered in the UK.

-Monetised costs to commercial gatherers within Sussex, associated with the introduction of the proposed measures, are unknown.
-Apart from spatial restrictions within relevant MPA sites, if gatherers wish to collect above the proposed district-wide bag limit, a permit for a nominal sum of £100 to cover administration costs will enable them to continue their business as before.
-The number of propspective permit holders is unknown.
-No additional costs associated with ensuring compliance with the new measures are expected.
-Administration costs of the permit system are planned to be covered by the permit fee.
-The cost of introducing the recommended byelaw including the costs associated with legal review and advertising the new byelaw are not monetised.
+Monetised costs to commercial gatherers within Sussex, associated with the introduction of the proposed measures, are largely unknown.
+However, the IA assumes an average of 30 permit holders per year throughout the next 10 years (with a low estimate of 15 and a high estimate of 45).
+Apart from spatial restrictions within relevant marine protected areas (MPA), if gatherers wish to collect above the proposed District-wide bag limit, a permit for a nominal sum of £75 to cover administration costs will enable them to continue their business as before.
+Enforcement costs are relatively modest given that this is land based activity not requiring marine assets.
+We estimate the average cost as £20,000 P/A with a with a low and high estimates of £10,000 and £30,000 respectively.
+Administration costs of the permit system (including catch returns) are planned to be covered by the permit fee.
+Introducing the recommended byelaw including the costs associated with legal review and advertising the new byelaw are assumed to be included in the compliance costs.